quantik-git/Stormbreaker/README.md

 # Framework
-Documentation for CSS Framework based on flexbox with responviness and accessibility in mind.
+This framework is a framework focused on accessibility and customizability.

 ---
 ## Objectives: